dotnet/runtime/src/clr/Documentation/botr/clr-abi.md

 # PInvokes

-The convention is that any method with an InlinedCallFrame (either an IL stub or a normal method with an inlined pinvoke) saves/restores all non-volatile integer registers in its prolog/epilog respectively.
+The convention is that any method with an InlinedCallFrame (either an IL stub or a normal method with an inlined PInvoke) saves/restores all non-volatile integer registers in its prolog/epilog respectively.
 This is done so that the InlinedCallFrame can just contain a return address, a stack pointer and a frame pointer.
 Then using just those three it can start a full stack walk using the normal RtlVirtualUnwind.

+When encountering a PInvoke, the JIT will query the VM if the GC transition should be suppressed.
+Suppression of the GC transition is indicated by the addition of an attribute on the PInvoke definition.
+If the VM indicates the GC transition is to be suppressed, the PInvoke frame will be omitted in either the IL stub or inlined scenario and a GC Poll will be inserted near the unmanaged call site.
+If an enclosing function contains more than one inlined PInvoke but not all have requested a suppression of the GC transition a PInvoke frame will still be constructed for the other inlined PInvokes.

 For AMD64, a method with an InlinedCallFrame must use RBP as the frame register.